ByteInternet/nagios-api/API.md

 ## /api/add_comment
 * For a given host and/or service, add a comment.
-This is free-form text that can include whatever you want and is visible in the Nagios UI and API output.
+This is free-form text that can include whatever you want and is visible in the Nagios UI and API output.

 *host*='STRING' [required]::
     Which host to act on.